I’m Retiring in 2026, but I'm Losing Sleep Over These 5 Fears. How can I Regain My Peace of Mind?

 2. Will I be able to afford health care costs when I retire?

-Health care is expensive, more so as we age.
+The average cost of health care is soaring, more so as we age.
 According to Fidelity Investments, a 65-year-old retiring today will need about $172,500 to cover healthcare expenses.

 If you haven't been that healthy, it's understandable that concerns about your health keep you up.

-Even if you are healthy, getting sick when you retire and not having the cash to cover it can be scary.
+Even if you are healthy, getting sick in retirement and not having the cash to cover it can be scary.

 The solution: If you aren’t in retirement yet and have a high deductible health insurance plan, take advantage of a health savings account, says Dan Sudit, founding partner at Crewe Advisors, the Salt Lake City, Utah, independent advisory firm.